 It’s that wonderful time of year again!
 No, not Thanksgiving or Christmas.
-The holy month of Ramadan begins April 13th – May 12th, 2021.
+The holy month of Ramadan begins April 2, 2022 and ends May 1, 2022.
 Muslims worldwide observe 30 days of fast from dawn to sunset, abstaining from food and water, maintaining a pure mind, and dedicating oneself to prayer, God, and donating to the less fortunate.
 The purpose of Ramadan isn’t about starving oneself and feeling miserable; it’s a way to practice self-control, patience, selflessness, and simply being at peace.

-Since the pandemic hit last year, Ramadan was challenging, but also an opportunity to slow down and truly appreciate what we already have.
+Since the pandemic hit, Ramadan was challenging, but also an opportunity to slow down and truly appreciate what we already have.
 As a practicing Muslim who fasts during Ramadan, here are some tips that might support your Muslim employees, avoid any accidental microaggressions, consider their current circumstances, and ensure they don’t feel like part of an outgroup.

 Acknowledge Ramadan and Raise Awareness